epfl-ada/ada-2023-project-welovepandas/README.md

 - 17.11.23 **Milestone 2** deadline.
 - 24.11.23 A break from the Project Work.
 Wrok on **Homework 2**.
 - 01.12.23 Deadline for **Homework 2**.
 Complete and submit homework 2.
 - 08.12.23 Begin Drafting Data Story.
 Start developing a rough draft of the data story, incorporating insights and visualizations from the analysis.
-- 09.12.23 Completion of Statistical Tests.
 Finalise all statistical tests required for the analysis.
-- 11.12.23 Finalize Code Implementations and Visualizations.
+Finalize Code Implementations and Visualizations.
 Complete all coding and data visualizations pertinent to the analysis.
 - 15.12.23 Finalize Data Story.
 Complete the data story, ensuring it effectively communicates the findings of the analysis.
-- 21.12.23 Finalise the project Development.
+Finalise the project Development.
 - 22.12.23 Deadline for **Milestone 3**.

 ## Organisation within the team